Misfit Code MM3D small logo Misfit Model 3D

 I'm having problems with the Mac OS X port.
 What is up with that?

 I do not have access to Mac OS X at all.
-Any support for OS X is done through patches from other OS X users or by getting feedback and attempting to debug issues by proxy.
-Mac OS X support is still experimental so if you are running into problems you can try to contact me to help get them resolved.
-It is probably best to send emails to the developer's mailing list since I may not be able to help you directly.
+Any support for OS X is done through patches from other OS X users.
+You can try to get help by sending emails to the developer's mailing list since I won't be able to help you directly.

 If your problem is a build problem (you cannot get MM3D to compile) try getting a 3rd-party binary version.